Appdynamics/Dynamic-Agent-MA/readme.txt

 EXCLUDE_FILTER

 If you know of certain processes that you definitely don't want to instrument, you can provide a regular expression here to filter them out.
 For example, if no EXCLUDE_FILTER is provided, the process will exclude any Java processes that contain "Dappdynamics" in the command string.
 This will prevent any already-instrumented processes, such as the machine agent, from getting processed.

+Customizing files in the AppServerAgent directory

+Currently, we support the following customizations:

+app-agent-config.xml

+To use this feature, place your customized version of this file in the same directory as the run.sh script before running it.
+The Dynamic Agent will then copy this file to the appropriate place in the Java Agent directory of any containers instrumented dynamically after this point.

+Note, it will not affect any containers already instrumented or containers manually instumented.